 Later in this guide you will find more detail on how our life together as a faith community supports each of us as we care for one another, engage with the needs of the world around us and deepen our solidarity with those in need.
 This community journey is a path of action and reflection, graced by many expressions of art and creativity.

 In Seekers Church, commitment to community is understood as an important part of an intentional Christian life lived in the context of this time in history.
 A deeper level of commitment—to membership as a Steward—is a commitment to supporting and maintaining the church as the vessel that carries us together on our journeys of growth and service.
 The commitment to membership as a Steward responds to a call to nurture Seekers Church, a particular instance of Christian community, as a part of one’s inner and outer journey.
-Being a Steward is a commitment to maintaining a place where all who come can be welcomed, nourished and empowered to live and celebrate God’s call on their lives.
+Being a Steward is a commitment to maintaining a place where all who come can be welcomed, nourished, and empowered to live and celebrate God’s call on their lives.
 The preparation needed to make the commitment as a Steward of Seekers Church is described in more detail later in the guide.

 This guide is our effort to explain how Seekers Church is living out its call.
 In describing ourselves, we have tried to say who we are and what we do rather than who we ought to be.
 Material for this guide has come from many Seekers, and we thank them all.
 Since Seekers Church is a small part of the living Body of Christ, by the time you read this guide, we may be doing church differently, but this is how we see ourselves at this moment in time.

-For the Stewards of Seekers Church
+The Call of Seekers Church

 The life of Seekers Church is defined by our call: